mdeloof/statig/README.md

 > **Note**
 >
-> At the moment `stateful` requires Rust nightly as it uses generic associated types.
+> At the moment `statig` requires Rust nightly as it uses generic associated types.
 > [Stabilization for GAT's](https://github.com/rust-lang/rust/pull/96709) is on the
 > horizon however.

 ---

-## Stateful in action
+## statig in action

 ```rust
 #[derive(Default)]